EmmanuelMartin1426/Afriskies/README.md

 # Afriskies
-This is an introductory web application intended to general users and Afriskies company for either consultation or just general knowhow.
+This is an introductory web application intended to be used by general users in line with Afriskies company for either consultation or just general knowhow.